MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/deprecations-customer-service.md

 ---
-title: Deprecations in Dynamics 365 Customer Service | MicrosoftDocs
+title: Deprecations in Dynamics 365 Customer Service
-description: "Use this topic to get information about features that are deprecated in Dynamics 365 Customer Service." ms.date: 12/09/2022 ms.topic: article
+description: Use this topic to get information about features that are deprecated in Dynamics 365 Customer Service.
 author: neeranelli
 ms.author: nenellim
-manager: shujoshi
+ms.reviewer: shujoshi
+ms-service: dynamics-365
+ms.topic: how-to
+ms.date: 01/13/2023
-ms.custom:
+ms.custom: bap-template
-  - dyn365-customerservice
-search.audienceType:
-  - admin
-  - customizer
-  - enduser
-search.app:
-  - D365CE
-  - D365CS
 ---

 # Deprecations in Customer Service